-Section 4: Vaccination Information for the U of A Community
+Section 4: Vaccination and Booster Information for the U of A Community

 Vaccination Not Required, But Strongly Encouraged

-Remember, COVID-19 vaccination is not mandatory at this time for university employees, so please respect any private medical decisions of your fellow employees.
+Remember, COVID-19 vaccination is not mandatory for university employees, so please respect any private medical decisions of your fellow employees.

-If you choose to be vaccinated, it will be provided to you with no out-of-pocket cost.
-The U.S. government is providing the vaccine to all states at no cost, including Arkansas.
-So, the cost of the vaccine will not be billed.
+The COVID-19 vaccine will be provided to you with no out-of-pocket cost.
 However, the vaccine provider may bill your insurance for the vaccine administration fee to cover their cost of giving the vaccine to you.
 If you have no health insurance, you will not be billed for the administration fee.

 Where Can I Be Vaccinated?